Debt Consolidation and Impact to Your Credit Score

 But as part of any agreement with a debt management company or equivalent provider, they could ask you to close other forms of credit you have while the debt solution is in place.
-For example, you may have a credit card that you haven’t really used and is not going to be included in the DMP, and they could ask this credit card to be closed.
+For example, you may have a credit card that you haven’t really used and is not going to be included in the DMP, and they could ask for this credit card to be closed.

 They ask this because they have a degree of responsibility that you keep to repayments, and without other possible avenues to debt this provides them with more assurances.
-When you close any other credit you increase your credit utilization ratio.
+When you close any other credit you increase your credit utilisation ratio.
 This is the ratio of available credit you have with how much you’re using.

 Can debt consolidation help my credit score?